 Think about what your clients want in a brokerage and look for these qualities in a partner brokerage.
 An advanced trading platform and software will make trading more efficient and provide up-to-date information.
 Providing a wide variety of trading instruments appeals to every investment style, whether clients prefer ETFs or Forex or to trade cryptocurrencies through CFDs.

-Any trading platform must have a mobile component with apps that facilitate trades on the go-for example AvaTradeGO.
+Any trading platform must have a mobile component with apps that facilitate trades on for example AvaTradeGO.
 The markets are moving faster than ever, and mobile trading will help clients stay ahead of the game.
 Also, the best brokerages have marketing assistance to affiliates and IBs with banners, landing pages, and embeddable materials for websites.

 Make a Deal